Accenture/waterfall-config/README.md

 ## Encrypted Properties
 A recurring requirement for configuration properties is the support of symmetric encryption for sensible data such as datasource passwords.

 *wconf* features support for flexible encryption of configuration properties using the Java Cryptography Extension (JCE).
-Please note that you should be aware of the best practices and recommendations when using this feature, as symmetric encryption is useless is the key is distributed or committed to your source code repository.
+Please note that you should be aware of the best practices and recommendations when using this feature, as symmetric encryption is useless is the key is handled carelessly (distributed without proper control or committed to your source code repository).

-Note:
+**Note**
-+ The keystore and key found in the test section is provided for demostration purposes and should not be used in applications.
++ The keystore and key found in the test section is provided for **demonstration purposes** and should **not** be used in applications.

 In order to enable encryption you will need the following:
 1. Create a *JCEKS Key Store* with a secret key